The Sixth Commandment, found in Exodus 20:13 and Deuteronomy 5:17 is variously rendered as "You shall not murder" or

 Well, quite.
 Regardless of whether the book of Samuel has a divine or purely man-made origin, the author of the text certainly intends you to understand that those really were the words of God.

 A lot of apologists make much of the fact that the Amalekites were chronically at war with the Israelites for hundreds of years, quite probably inflicting similar horrors on them.
 But the children would clearly be blameless in that matter, and the women mostly so; and obviously nobody is responsible for events that occurred before their birth.

 The strongest inerrantist argument I'm aware of is roughly as follows:

-My problem is, the murder of women and children still contradicts the Sixth Commandment.
+My problem is, an omnipotent, omniscient God always has other options.
 Instead of these murders, I suggest that an omnipotent, omniscient God could come up with subtle solutions to "the Amalekite problem" involving neither gross manifestations of divine power, nor evil atrocities - and being benevolent, he would prefer such a solution.